guesswho1234/Rex/README.md

 This repository provides an interactive [Shiny](https://shiny.posit.co/) dashboard for creating and evaluating written single- or multiple-choice exams and building reusable exercise pools.
 The underlying workhorse is [R/exams](https://www.R-exams.org/), specifically the so-called [NOPS exams](https://www.R-exams.org/tutorials/exams2nops/) functions, which support both randomized single-choice and multiple-choice exercises along with automatic evaluation.

-Rex is developed by [Sebastian Bachler](mailto:sbachler@gmx.at) and is still a work in progress.
+Rex is developed by [Sebastian Bachler](mailto:sbachler@gmx.at).
+Feel free to reach out if you have any questions.

 ## Demo